The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 5. Compatible Audio and Video Codecs

-MKV can store a wide range of supported multimedia content, including video, audio, subtitle tracks, still images, and more.
+When comparing MKV vs. MP4 quality, you must look at the audio and video codec compatibility.
+MKV format can store a wide range of supported multimedia content, including video, audio, subtitle tracks, still images, and more.
 The list of MKV-supported audio-visual encoding formats is extensive, making it ideal for streaming TV shows and movies.

-On the contrary, MP4 has a comparatively narrow range of supported audio and video codecs.
+On the other hand, an MP4 format video has a comparatively narrow range of supported audio and video codecs.
 Another area where MP4 falls behind is that it doesn’t support FLAC.
 MKV does, which allows for better audio.
 FLAC is short for Free Lossless Audio Codec, one of the top audio coding formats that allow for lossless digital audio compression.

-That doesn’t mean MP4 doesn’t have alternatives for lossless compression.
+That doesn’t mean the MP4 format doesn’t have alternatives for lossless compression.
 It supports Apple Lossless and ALAC, though it is far less efficient than FLAC.
-MKV and MP4 can be encoded with the HEVC/H.265 video codec, which supports UHD resolutions such as 4K 2160p and 8K 8320p.
+MKV and MP4 can be encoded with the HEVC/H.265 video codec, which supports resolutions like h.264 1080p and UHD resolutions such as 4K 2160p and 8K 8320p.

 Pros and Cons of MKV and MP4